Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Introduction

 \OMIT{In web search, there are additional signals that can make ``metric" approaches even more effective.
 A search user typically scans results top down, and clicks on more relevant documents.
 One can therefore infer the {\em context} in which a click happened: the skipped documents at higher ranks.}

-In web search, a metric space directly models similarity between documents.\footnote{In fact, most offline learning-to-rank approaches also rely on similarity between documents, at least implicitly.} Further, one can use additional signals.
+In web search, a metric space directly models similarity between documents.
+(It is worth noting that most offline learning-to-rank approaches also rely on similarity between documents, at least implicitly.)

+\OMIT{ Further, one can use additional signals.
 A search user typically scans results top down, and clicks on more relevant documents.
 One can therefore infer the {\em context} in which a click happened: the skipped documents at higher ranks.
 To fully exploit the context we factor in both {\em conditional clickthrough rates} and {\em correlated clicks}.
-The former conditions on the event that the user skipped a set of documents \citep[as suggested by][]{chen06}, and the latter refers to the probability that two documents are both relevant (or irrelevant) to a given user.
+The former conditions on the event that the user skipped a set of documents \citep[as suggested by][]{chen06}, and the latter refers to the probability that two documents are both relevant or both irrelevant to a given user. }

-\OMIT{ In this paper, we build upon the ``ranked bandits" approach in~\cite{RBA-icml08,Streeter09} and the ``zooming" approach.
-We formulate and motivate a learning-to-rank model that incorporates a document metric space.
-We show how using the metric space as well as the ``context'' of clicks dramatically improves convergence rates over previous work.
-Our contributions are both theoretical and empirical. }

-\OMIT{ Our contributions are as follows.
-We start by formalizing the multi-slot bandits problem that incorporates similarity information on conditional click-through rates and on correlated clicks.
-We show that the model is expressive, i.e.~that the assumptions are non-contradictory in a wide variety of settings.
-This then allows us to incorporate click conditioning and correlation into the ``correlated" and ``contextual" zooming algorithms that we present, and provide provable guarantees.
-Finally, our evaluation shows that this approach can be used to learn rankings over tens of thousands of documents given a reasonable amount of implicit relevance feedback. }

-\xhdr{Our contributions.} This paper initiates the study of online learning-to-rank in metric spaces.
-We propose a simple learning model that explicitly considers correlation of clicks and similarity between documents, and admits efficient bandit algorithms that, unlike those in prior work on bandit-based learning-to-rank, scale to large document collections.
-We study this model both theoretically and empirically.
-First, we validate the expressiveness of our model by providing an explicit construction for a wide family of plausible user distributions which provably fit the model.
-Second, we design several algorithms for our model, joining and extending ideas from ``ranked bandits"~\cite{RBA-icml08}, bandits on metric spaces~\cite{LipschitzMAB-stoc08} and contextual bandits~\cite{contextualMAB-slivkins09}.\footnote{For more work on (contextual) bandits on metric spaces, see \cite{agrawal-bandits-95, Bobby-nips04, yahoo-bandits07, AuerOS/07, Hazan-colt07, xbandits-nips08,DichotomyMAB-soda10}.} Third, we provide provable scalability guarantees.
-Finally, we empirically study their performance using the above-mentioned construction with realistic parameters.
+\xhdr{Our contributions.} This paper initiates the study of bandit learning-to-rank with side information on similarity between documents.
+We adopt the Ranked bandits setup: a user scrolls the results top-down and may leave after a single click, the goal is to minimize query abandonment.
+The similarity information is expressed as a metric space.